RED LIGHT CAMERAS

 Fremont Docs Set # 3

-The original contract was expiring, so on Sept.
-23, 2005 the City signed a new contract with RedFlex.
-That contract included a new compensation scheme so complicated that I am having trouble telling if it complies with the CVC 21455.5 "pay-per-ticket" prohibition.
+The original contract was expiring, so at the Sept.
+13, 2005 council meeting the City Council approved a new contract with RedFlex.
+That contract included a unique compensation scheme so complicated that I had trouble telling if it complies with the CVC 21455.5 "pay-per-ticket" prohibition.
 (See Defect # 10.)
-Maybe a judge will have to decide.
-But if you are an accounting or contract whiz, have a look at it, let me know what you think.
+Despite the complexity of the contract and its five-year term, there was absolutely no discussion of by the council before they voted to approve it.
+Staff Report and Minutes

 Here is the staff report for the new seven-year contract which was approved at the June 1, 2010 council meeting.

 The new contract reduced the monthly rent for each of the ten existing cameras to $4800.
-Despite that lower price the City will overpay by $1,512,000 over the seven years (when compared with a $3000 target price).
-See FAQ # 17.
+Despite that lower price the City will overpay by $2,352,000 over the seven years (when compared with a $2000 target price - see FAQ # 17).

 2013 Amendment to Annual Pricing Adjustment